 Samuel H. Preston Endowed Term Associate Professor in the Social Sciences

-Beth Linker is an Associate Professor at the University of Pennsylvania in the Department of the History and Sociology of Science.
-Her research and teaching interests include the history of science and medicine, the body, health policy, and disability.
-She is the author of War’s Waste: Rehabilitation in World War I America (Chicago, 2011) which went on to to become the subject of a Ric Burns documentary titled A Debt of Honor in 2015.
+Beth Linker is the Samuel H. Preston Endowed Term Associate Professor at the University of Pennsylvania in the Department of the History and Sociology of Science.
+Her research and teaching interests include the history of science and medicine, disability, health care policy, and gender.
+She is the author of War’s Waste: Rehabilitation in World War I America (Chicago, 2011) which went on to be featured in a Ric Burns documentary titled A Debt of Honor in 2015.
 Linker is also the co-editor of Civil Disabilities: Citizenship, Membership, and Belonging (Penn Press, 2014).
 Her award-winning scholarship has also appeared in The New England Journal of Medicine, The Boston Globe, The Huffington Post, The Bulletin of the History of Medicine, and The American Journal of Public Health.